bbbutterwell/books/wkuf_ch14.md

 She picks up the can and keeps practicing being brave and angry and fed-the-fuck up, slowly crumpling beer-can Jackson.

-Her hands are cold again, but at least not shaking any more, and she's imaging all these set-piece scenarios for her stand-off with Jackson Newhouse - hallways, dining room tables, office lunch areas, shopping malls, restaurants, cruise ships, deserted islands, space stations - where she's telling Jackson Newhouse to go to hell.
+Her hands are cold again, but at least not shaking any more, and she's picturing all these set-piece scenarios for her stand-off with Jackson Newhouse - hallways, dining room tables, office lunch areas, shopping malls, restaurants, cruise ships, deserted islands, space stations - where she's telling Jackson Newhouse to go to hell.

 Because she can't tell *Bull* to go to hell, any more than she can tell him to just go home, and stay there.
 She even said *please* once.
 Bull doesn't know about *please*.
 He finds the idea of *please* amusing.
 Ani wishes she could take the *pleases* all back.
 It was a low moment, but she had to try.